Gas Leaf Blower Ban in US States and Cities

 • City of Sonoma: Gas-powered leaf blowers prohibited.

-• Danville: Ongoing discussions and community input regarding the potential ban on gas-powered leaf blowers, reflecting broader concerns about environmental sustainability.
+• Danville: Ongoing discussions and community input regarding the potential ban on gas-powered leaf blowers reflect broader concerns about environmental sustainability.

 • Emeryville: Enforced a ban on gas-powered leaf blowers to align with the city’s environmental policies.

-• Encinitas: Implemented a Leaf Blower Ordinance that restricts the use of gas-powered leaf blowers, promoting the transition to electric alternatives to reduce environmental impact.
+• Encinitas: Implemented a Leaf Blower Ordinance that restricts using gas-powered leaf blowers, promoting the transition to electric alternatives to reduce environmental impact.

 • Glendale: The city is considering a similar ban to align with state environmental goals.